MBBS(Adel), MD(Adel), FRACP

-Dr Bartholomeusz graduated from the University of Adelaide in 1980 with a Bachelor of Medicine, Bachelor of Surgery (MBBS).
-He went on to train in Gastroenterology and Nuclear Medicine (including PET) and was made a Member of the Australian and New Zealand Association of Physicians in Nuclear Medicine (ANZAPNM) upon achieving his Nuclear Medicine qualifications.
+Dr Dylan Bartholomeusz graduated from the University of Adelaide in 1980 with a Bachelor of Medicine and Bachelor of Surgery.
+He went on to train in gastroenterology and nuclear medicine (including Positron-Emission Tomography, or PET) and was made a member of the Australian and New Zealand Association of Physicians in Nuclear Medicine upon achieving his nuclear medicine qualifications.

-In 1999, Dr Bartholomeusz completed his Doctor of Medicine (MD) at Adelaide University, publishing a thesis on the role of labelled leukocytes in inflammatory bowel disease.
+In 1999 Dr Bartholomeusz completed his Doctor of Medicine at the University of Adelaide, publishing a thesis on the role of labelled leukocytes in inflammatory bowel disease.

-Dr Bartholomeusz is a Senior Physician in Nuclear Medicine and Gastroenterology at the Royal Adelaide Hospital and a Senior Lecturer at University of Adelaide.
+He is a Senior Physician in Nuclear Medicine and Gastroenterology at the Royal Adelaide Hospital and a Senior Lecturer at the University of Adelaide.

 His special interests are nuclear medicine in gastroenterological diagnosis, gastrointestinal transit, inflammatory bowel disease, Positron-Emission Tomography (PET) scanning in gastrointestinal disease, head and neck malignancy, breath testing and lymphoscintigraphy.